Sean-Lan/JS-Slider/README.md

 # License

-You can use this demo for any purpose.
+You can use this demo for any purpose without any limit.